Mshra/image_to_ascii/README.md

 # Image to ASCII generator

-Written in rust, my main goal with this project was to learn [Rust](https://www.rust-lang.org/).
+My main goal with this project was to learn [Rust](https://www.rust-lang.org/).

 **The algorithm works as following:**
 1. accepts image path with extension(for example: image.jpg) as a command line argument.